Silva-Diogo07/odin-recipes/README.md

 README

-This is from "The Odin Project" lessons.
+That's a lesson from "The Odin Project"